elba7r/system-v9/erpnext/docs/user/manual/en/selling/sales-order.md

 On updating the Sales Order, a Recurring ID will be generated which will be same for all recurring orders generated from this particular Sales Order.

-ERPNext will automatically create new Order and mail a notification to the Email Addresses you set in the 'Notification Email Address'field.
+Revalue ERP will automatically create new Order and mail a notification to the Email Addresses you set in the 'Notification Email Address'field.

 <img class="screenshot" alt="Reccuring Sales Order" src="/docs/assets/img/selling/recurring-sales-order.png">